CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 7. You should be a root user.

 ## 1.1 Virtual Machine Setup and Configuration (We use AWS for example)
--	Ubuntu 18.04, Create A virtual machine as an cloud-core, Create B and C virtual machine as edge-core.
+-	Ubuntu 18.04, Create virtual machine A to run an cloud-core, Create virtual machine B and C to run edge-core.
 -	Open the port of 10000 and 10002 in the security group of the cloud-core machine and edge-core machine
 - 	Go to doc and follow up instruction to setup: [Virtual Machine Setup and Configuration](vm_setup.md).
 - 	After done, you can continue to 1.2.